Switch: Contact terminology

 In electronics, switches are classified according to the arrangement of their contacts.
 A pair of contacts is said to be "closed" when current can flow from one to the other.
 When the contacts are separated by an insulating air gap, they are said to be "open", and no current can flow between them at normal voltages.
 The terms "make" for closure of contacts and "break" for opening of contacts are also widely used.

 The terms pole and throw are also used to describe switch contact variations.
 The number of "poles" is the number of electrically separate switches which are controlled by a single physical actuator.
 For example, a "2-pole" switch has two separate, parallel sets of contacts that open and close in unison via the same mechanism.
 The number of "throws" is the number of separate wiring path choices other than "open" that the switch can adopt for each pole.
 A single-throw switch has one pair of contacts that can either be closed or open.
 A double-throw switch has a contact that can be connected to either of two other contacts, a triple-throw has a contact which can be connected to one of three other contacts, etc.

-In a switch where the contacts remain in one state unless actuated, such as a push-button switch, the contacts can either be normally open (abbreviated "n.o." or "no") until closed by operation of the switch, or normally closed ("n.c." or "nc") and opened by the switch action.
+In a switch where the contacts remain in one state unless actuated, such as a push-button switch, the contacts can either be normally open (abbreviated "n.o." or "no" or NO) until closed by operation of the switch, or normally closed ("n.c." or "nc" or NC) and opened by the switch action.
 A switch with both types of contact is called a changeover switch or double-throw switch.
 These may be "make-before-break" ("MBB" or shorting) which momentarily connects both circuits, or may be "break-before-make" ("BBM" or non-shorting) which interrupts one circuit before closing the other.

 These terms have given rise to abbreviations for the types of switch which are used in the electronics industry such as "single-pole, single-throw" (SPST) (the simplest type, "on or off") or "single-pole, double-throw" (SPDT), connecting either of two terminals to the common terminal.
 In electrical power wiring (i.e., house and building wiring by electricians), names generally involve the suffix "-way"; however, these terms differ between British English and American English (i.e., the terms two way and three way are used with different meanings).

 Switches with larger numbers of poles or throws can be described by replacing the "S" or "D" with a number (e.g. 3PST, SP4T, etc.) or in some cases the letter "T" (for "triple") or "Q" (for "quadruple").
 In the rest of this article the terms SPST, SPDT and intermediate will be used to avoid the ambiguity.